Boating Safety

 The following advice will help you conserve heat and energy in cold water.

 • Always wear a life jacket or PFD.
 Without a life jacket, you will expend extra energy treading water.
-Your chance of survival in cold water is far decreased without a life jacket.
+Your chance of survival in cold water decreases significantly without a life jacket.

-• If in a group, use the “huddle” technique to maintain body heat.
-Get close together so that the sides of chests are as close together as possible.
-Then wrap your arms around each other’s backs and intertwine your legs.
+• If in a group, use the "huddle" technique to maintain body heat.
+Get close together so that the sides of the chests are as close together as possible.
+Then, wrap your arms around each other's backs and intertwine your legs.

 If you know you will be going out on cold water, wear additional protection such as: